 An End to the Filter Debate

+The picture on the top has the filter and the one below it does not.
+It's virtually impossible to tell this difference with the naked eye.
 The other reason why I like to use the UV filter on all my lenses, is because it provides that extra layer of protection for the front lens element.
 I've heard so many horror stories of people dropping their lenses, only to have the front UV filter get damaged while the precious glass underneath remains unscathed.
 It's much cheaper to replace a 20 dollar UV filter than it is to replace a 1,000 dollar lens.

 Don't be an idiot.
 Protect your glass.